 So I decided the repurpose a few of the teacups so that I could bring them home and incorporate them into my apartment decor.
 (I asked my mom–Uncle Clay was her brother, and she said she loved the idea!)

 More specifically, I decided to paint them black and make them little cactus planters.
 Painted black teacup cactus planters?
 Am I crazy?
-I know it sounds a little drastic to paint pretty little feminine tea cups black, but I just thought they’d look so cool.
+I know it sounds a little drastic to paint pretty little feminine tea cups black, but I just thought they’d look neat.

 And they do!
 I’m thrilled to know that the tea set is now part of my life instead of sitting collecting dust in my old bedroom at my parents’ house.
 And it was really easy to transform these little guys, too.